s-abbas/robnptests/paper/paper.md

 This is because estimating the within-sample dispersion for both samples separately may be unreliable when the sample sizes are small.
 In general, equal sample sizes $m = n$ can protect against a deteriorating performance in terms of size and power, even if we were in the heteroscedastic setting [@StaShe90robu, p.
 179].

-The package package `nptest` [@Hel21npte] contains nonparametric versions of the two-sample $t$-test, realized by using the permutation and randomization principles, as described in the next section, on the $t$-statistic.
+The package `nptest` [@Hel21npte] contains nonparametric versions of the two-sample $t$-test, realized by using the permutation and randomization principles, as described in the next section, on the $t$-statistic.
 This approach has also been studied in @AbbFri17cont, and, while being distribution free, the test statistic lacks robustness against outliers.

 # Implemented two-sample tests